Erics-Barbers/erics-barbers-docs/Authentication Flows.md

     Client->>NestRefresh: POST /auth/refresh with refreshToken cookie
     NestRefresh->>RefreshUseCase: execute(dto, oldRefreshToken)
-    RefreshUseCase->>DB: find matching session
+    RefreshUseCase->>DB: find matching unexpired session history
-    RefreshUseCase->>TokenService: issue new access and refresh tokens RefreshUseCase->>DB: invalidate old session
+    RefreshUseCase->>TokenService: issue new access and refresh tokens RefreshUseCase->>DB: transaction marks old session rotated and creates replacement NestRefresh-->>Client: new access token and rotated refresh token
-    RefreshUseCase->>DB: create new session
-    NestRefresh-->>Client: new access token and new refresh cookie
 ```

 Intended behavior:

 1. The client sends the refresh token cookie to the backend.
-2. The backend checks that the refresh token maps to a valid session.
+2. The backend checks that the refresh token maps to an unexpired stored session hash.
-3. The backend invalidates the old refresh token.
-4. The backend creates a new access token and refresh token.
+3. The backend creates a new access token and refresh token.
-5. The backend stores the new refresh-token session.
+4. The backend hashes the new refresh token.
+5. In one database transaction, the backend marks the old session as `ROTATED`, creates the new refresh-token session in the same `familyId`, and stores the replacement session id.
-6. The backend sends the new access token back to the client and updates the refresh cookie.
+6. The backend sends the new access token and rotated refresh token back to the Next.js BFF.
+7. The Next.js BFF updates both browser-facing cookies.

 Current implementation note:

-The backend has a refresh use case, but the Next.js frontend does not appear to have a completed local refresh route yet.
-At the moment, protected frontend routing mainly relies on the 15-minute `accessToken` cookie.
+Refresh is wired into `proxy.ts` for protected page navigation and into `app/api/auth/profile/route.ts` for profile requests.
+If refresh fails, the BFF clears local auth cookies and redirects or returns `401`.

+The session swap is atomic at the database level.
+If the new session cannot be created, the old session is not marked as rotated and the API does not return the new tokens.

+Replay behavior:

+- each login creates a session family
+- each refresh keeps the replacement session in the same family
+- rotated session rows remain in the database until they expire
+- if an old rotated refresh token is submitted again, the API treats it as replay
+- replay detection revokes active sessions in that session family and returns unauthorized

 ## Password Reset Flow